 ΜΑΤ ERIAL BORROW/TRA NSFER REQUEST

 From:

 To: MLO

 Via: (1) QC

 (2) Planning and Estima ating

 (3) Operations Officer

 1. Request authorization to tra insfer the following materia I between the indicated p rojects:

 From: То:

 Project: Project: ·

 BOM Line Item Number: BOM Line Item Number:

 Description: Description:

 Quantity on Hand/Required: / Quantity on Hand/Require red:/

 2. Reason for request:

 Signature: · · · · · · · · · · · · · · · · · · ·

 OPERATION -

 Quality Control: Approved/Disapproved: Date:

 Signature: · · · · · · · · · · · · · · · · · · ·

 Planning and Estimating: Approved/Disapproved: Date:

 Signature:

 Operations Officer: Approved/Disapproved: Date:

 Signature:

 Comments:

 MATERIAL LIAISON OFFICE

-1. The approved transfer has I -
+1. The approved transfer has been completed, and the material is ready for issue.

 2. The following action has be - · ·

 een ordered.
 Awaiting requ

 lready on order under requ , and upon

 receipt, it will be transferred to the loaning project as pay back.

 The material was r eordered under requisition number , and upon receipt,

 it will be transferred to the loar ning project as payback.

 Material Liaison O officer Date